lamontacrook/adobe-launch-lab/README.md

 ![Create Rule](/images/L780_image15.png "Create Rule")

-3. Name the Rule (for example, "All Pages - Library Loaded").
+3. Name the Rule (for example, "All Pages - Page Bottom").
 This name uses a convention that indicates where and when the rule will fire, which makes it easier to identify and reuse as your Launch property matures.

 4. Under Events, click __Add__.